EuclideanEncabulator/gym-jd/README.md

 ## Instalation and Environment
 To set up the Gym environment from scratch please compile the C++ code (or use precompiled DLLs), put them into the extra file and then run:
 `pip install -e .`

+NOTE: This Gym environment uses dictionary spaces for both observations and actions, this can be circumvented by using Gym's `FlattenObservation` and our `FlattenAction` wrapper (i.e. for RL libraries without dictionary space support)